michaelbdai/Truvia/README.md

 # **Truvía**

-  **Truvía** is a curated trivia app that combines only the best most thought-provoking questions designed to challenge even the most adept trivia champions. **Truvía** connects multiple users from all over the world by dynamically providing curated trivia questions through a proprietary server algorithm.

-## Team

-  - Product Owner: Nick Partridge
-  - Scrum Master: Will Powelson
-  - Development Team Members: Craig Dearden, Joshua Peng
+  **Truvía** is a curated trivia app that provides questions and answers in real time, making it simple for a distributed game of trivia.

 ## Table of Contents